 For most World Partner programs, the required GPA is 3.0, based on the program’s published GPA requirements and/or Syracuse Abroad’s evaluation of the program’s academic expectations.
 There are some programs whose GPA requirement ranges from 2.5-3.0.
 Please refer to each program’s brochure page for its exact requirements.
 Note: Syracuse Abroad reserves the right to adjust the requirements for World Partner programs as it deems appropriate.

 Does my financial aid apply?
 Is there financial aid available?

 Yes and yes!
 Since all World Partner students are earning SU credit and paying SU tuition, any financial aid (except work-study since students won’t be on campus working) applies.
-All are also eligible for our named scholarships, the automatic merit scholarship, and any outside financial assistance for study abroad (like the Gilman Scholarship and Boren Scholarship).
+All are also eligible for our named scholarships and any outside financial assistance for study abroad.

 Is there a group flight?